Why volunteer?

 What kind of volunteer jobs do you need help with?

 We provide a dedicated volunteer parking area at the bottom of Wolf Hill.
 If you haven’t picked up your parking pass in advance, let the parking staff know you are a volunteer as you drive in.
-Once parked it’s a short walk to the Volunteer Tent located in front of the Registration Building.
-The Sea Otter Classic website has all the event info and a map you can refer to.
+Once parked, it’s a short walk to the Volunteer Office located inside the Registration Building.